-6.1 GENERAL 6.1.1 Objective and Purpose of ISSF Rules: The ISSF establishes Technical Rules for the sport of Shooting to govern the conduct of shooting events recognized by the ISSF (ISSF General Regulations, 3.3).
+6.1 GENERAL 6.1.1 Objective and Purpose of ISSF Rules: The ISSF establishes Technical Rules for the sport of 0.1.1 Shooting to govern the conduct of shooting events recognized by the ISSF (ISSF General Regulations, 3.3).
 The objective of ISSF Technical Rules is to achieve uniformity in the conduct of the shooting sport throughout the world and to promote the development of the sport.
-Abbreviated: See USAS/ISSF rules for complete version 6.1.2 Application of ISSF General Technical and Discipline Rules a) ISSF Championships are shooting sport competitions in the Olympic Games, World Championships, World Cups, World Cup Finals, Continental Championships and Continental Games that are supervised by the ISSF in in accordance with ISSF General Regulations, 3.2.1, and these Rules; b) The ISSF, with the approval of the Executive Committee, may designate other competitions that fulfill ISSF standards for supervision (i.e. Technical Delegate, Juries, doping control, entry procedures, results management, etc.) as competitions where MQS scores may be obtained and where World Records may be established. c) ISSF General Technical and Discipline Rules must be applied at all ISSF Championships; d) The ISSF recommends that ISSF Rules should also be used to govern regional, national and other competitions that are not ISSF Championships, but where ISSF events are on the program; e) All competition officials, athletes, coaches and team leaders must be familiar with the ISSF Rules and must ensure that they are enforced; f) It is the responsibility of every athlete to comply with these Rules; g) When a Rule refers to right-handed athletes, the reverse of that Rule applies to left-handed athletes; and h) Unless a Rule applies specifically to a men's or women's event, it must apply uniformly to both men's and women's events. i) Where diagrams and tables in these rules contain specific information, the specific information in these diagrams and tables has the same authority as the numbered rules.
-6.1.3 Scope of ISSF Technical Rules (See USAS/ISSF rules for complete version) 6.1.4 Uniform Standard for Equipment and Clothing: Shooting is a sport where equipment and clothing play critical roles in the conduct of the sport.
-Athletes must use only equipment and clothing that complies with ISSF Rules.
+Abbreviated: See USAS/ISSF rules for complete version 6.1.2 Application of ISSF General Technical and Discipline Rules a) ISSF Championships are shooting sport competitions in the Olympic Games, World Championships, World Cups, World Cup Finals, Continental Championships and Continental Games that are supervised by the ISSF in in accordance with ISSF General Regulations, 3.2.1, and these Rules; b) The ISSF, with the approval of the Executive Committee, may designate other competitions that fulfill ISSF standards for supervision (i.e. Technical Delegate, Juries, doping control, entry procedures, results management, etc.) as competitions where MQS scores may be obtained and where World Records may be established. c) ISSF General Technical and Discipline Rules must be applied at all ISSF Championships; d) The ISSF recommends that ISSF Rules should also be used to govern regional, national and other competitions that are not ISSF Championships, but where ISSF events are on the program; e) All competition officials, athletes, coaches and team leaders must be familiar with the ISSF Rules and must ensure that they are enforced; f) It is the responsibility of every athlete to comply with these Rules; g) When a Rule refers to right-handed athletes, the reverse of that Rule applies to left-handed g) When a Rule refers to right-handed athletes, the reverse of that Rule applies to left-handed athletes; and h) Unless a Rule applies specifically to a men's or women's event, it must apply uniformly to both men's and women's events. i) Where diagrams and tables in these rules contain specific information, the specific information in these diagrams and tables has the same authority as the numbered rules.
+6.1.3 Scope of ISSF Technical Rules (See USAS/ISSF rules for complete version) 6.1.4 Uniform Standard for Equipment and Clothing: Shooting is a sport where equipment and clothing play critical roles in the conduct of the sp Athletes must use only equipment and clothing that complies with ISSF Rules.
 Any gun, device, equipment, accessory or other item that may give an athlete an unfair advantage over others and that is not specifically mentioned in these Rules, or that is contrary to the spirit of these Rules, is prohibited.
 ISSF Rules for equipment and clothing are strictly enforced (see 6.7.9) to ensure that no athletes have equipment, clothing or accessories that give them an unfair advantage over other athletes.
-6.1.5 Organization and Supervision of ISSF Championships (See USAS/ISSF rules for complete version) 0.0 SAFETY 6.2 SAFETY IS IF PARAMOUNT IMPORTANCE 6.2.1 General Safety Rules USAS 6.2.1A In USA Shooting competitions, the competitions director is responsible for enforcing safety rules and standards.
-USAS 6.2.1B Each shooter is responsible for following all safety and gun handling rules mentioned anywhere in the rulebook and all standard safe gun handling procedures.
+6.1.5 Organization and Supervision of ISSF Championships (See USAS/ISSF rules for complete version) C 0 SAFETY 6.2 SAFETY IS IF PARAMOUNT IMPORTANCE 6.2.1 General Safety Rules USAS In USA Shooting competitions, the competitions director is responsible for enforcing safety rules 6.2.1A and standards.
+USAS Each shooter is responsible for following all safety and gun handling rules mentioned anywhere 6.2.1B in the rulebook and all standard safe gun handling procedures.
 USAS 6.2.1C Any shooter or official may stop the shooting at any time in the interest of safety 6.2.1.1 ISSF Rules establish specific safety requirements that must be applied in all ISSF Championships.
 ISSF Juries and Organizing Committees are responsible for safety.